cocokiri/MelodyHistogram/README.md

 # MelodyHistogram
 Shows a seismograph of melody.
-Sing or play with it.
-Preferably with silent surroundings.
-Works unreliable at Rock Concerts.
+Sing or play with it, preferably with silent surroundings.
+Works unreliably at Rock Concerts.